spellshape/cli/docs/versioned_docs/version-v0.26.1/08-references/01-cli.md

 **Options inherited from parent commands**

 ```
-  -c, --config string   path to Ignite config file (default: ./config.yml)
+  -c, --config string   path to Spellshape config file (default: ./config.yml)
   -y, --yes             answers interactive yes/no questions with yes
 ```

 **SEE ALSO**

-* [ignite chain](#ignite-chain)	 - Build, init and start a blockchain node
+* [spellshape chain](#spellshape-chain)	 - Build, init and start a blockchain node

-## ignite completion
+## spellshape completion

 Generate the autocompletion script for the specified shell

 **Synopsis**

-Generate the autocompletion script for ignite for the specified shell.
+Generate the autocompletion script for spellshape for the specified shell.
 See each sub-command's help for details on how to use the generated script.